 Introduction

-Project mmanagement applications have existed since ancient time, from the pyramids of Egypt, through the Great Wall of China, and the Roman Colosseum, aqueducts, and roads.
-In the early 19th century modern project management was born.
-The first management consultant, Frederick Taylor, was a initiator of modern business practices.
-He introduced the management theory that includes a set of tools, rules, and guidelines to administer organizations.
-Later, Henry Gantt, an associate of Frederick Taylor, developed planning techniques and created the famous Gantt tool in 1915 to transfer a project into effective visualization, control the project schedule, and break it down into prioritization of tasks.
-Subsequently, project management was defined as a method of directing and coordinating manpower and other tangible resources, throughout the life of a project, by utilizing up to date techniques of management to achieve the desired targets of scope, cost, time, quality, and the gratification of all participants (PMI Standards Committee, 1987).
-Project management is a branch of management science that aims to ensure that projects are completed, and goals are achieved.
-Project management is about reaching that endpoint at a predictable point in the future, which usually means within a given financial frame and a planned amount of time (Newton, 2016).
+Project management applications have existed since ancient times, from the pyramids of Egypt through to the Great Wall of China, and the Roman Colosseum, aqueducts, and roads.
+Modern project management was born in the early 19th century.
+The first management consultant, Frederick Taylor, was an initiator of modern business practices.
+He introduced management theory, a set of tools, rules, and guidelines to administer organizations.
+Later, Henry Gantt, an associate of Frederick Taylor, developed planning techniques and created the famous Gantt chart in 1915 to effectively visualize a project, control the project schedule, and break it down into prioritized tasks.
+Subsequently, project management was defined as a method of directing and coordinating manpower and other tangible resources throughout the life of a project by utilizing up-to-date management techniques to achieve the desired targets in terms of scope, cost, time, quality, and the satisfaction of all participants (PMI Standards Committee, 1987).
+Project management is a branch of management science that aims to ensure that projects are completed and goals are achieved.
+Project management is about reaching the requisite endpoint at a predictable point in the future, which usually means within a given financial framework and a set amount of time (Newton, 2016).

-In recent years project management has been widely recognized due to the wide-ranging advantages and benefits in organizational environments that are characterized by a rapid and changing environment (Abdessamad and Ibrahim, 2019).
-Project management applications take place in a wide range of fields such as construction, engineering, science, and software development.
-It involves tools and techniques that help to define the project plan, evaluate progress, provide better communication, collaboration, and managing of budgets (money, time, and resources).
+In recent years, project management has become widely recognized due to its wide-ranging advantages and benefits in rapidly changing organizational environments (Abdessamad and Ibrahim, 2019).
+Project management applications are to be found in a wide range of fields, such as construction, engineering, science, and software development.
+It involves tools and techniques that help to define the project plan, evaluate progress, provide better communication, collaboration, and budget management (money, time, and resources).
 The success of project management is dependent on the application of suitable project management tools (Kostalova and Tetrevova, 2014).
-Until the turn of the 20th century many organizations chose not to have any model of management in their projects or processes.
-Today not only do they have complex and unique project management systems, but their survival also depends on the successful implementation and execution of those project management models that were once not even an option (Sändig, 2016).
-Projects not managed properly and professionally can cause many problems.
-Therefore, having an appropriate project methodology helps the project achieve its objectives.
+Until the turn of the 20th century, many organizations chose not to have any model of management in their projects or processes.
+Today, not only do they have complex and unique project management systems, but their survival also depends on the successful implementation and execution of these project management models that were once not even an option (Sändig, 2016).
+Projects not being managed properly and professionally can cause many problems.
+Therefore, deploying an appropriate project methodology helps the project achieve its objectives.

-A Project Management methodology has been defined as “an application of knowledge, skills, tools, and techniques to meet or exceed the project requirements” (Project Management Institute, 2017).
+A project management methodology has been defined as “an application of knowledge, skills, tools, and techniques to meet or exceed the project requirements” (Project Management Institute, 2017).
 The main aim of project management methodologies is to control the management process by making effective decisions.
-The aims have increased and been improved over the years since the revolution of the information age.
-Different types of methodologies are suited for certain projects.
-The best-known tools and methodologies are Agile, Scrum, Kanban, Lean, PRINCE2, and PMI's PMBOK.
+The aims have been enhanced over the years, since the revolution of the information age.
+Different types of methodologies are suited to certain projects, with the best-known tools and methodologies being Agile, Scrum, Kanban, Lean, PRINCE2, and PMI’s PMBOK.

-Selecting the right methodology depends on factors such as the project type, scope, flexibility of time, budget, industry, customers, and stakeholders.
-This implies that specific methodologies should be defined for some groups running similar projects (Jovanovic and Beric, 2018).
-PRINCE2 (PRojects IN Controlled Environments) and PMBOK are the most popular methodologies among organizations and companies, and studies have examined them to provide managing recommendations for the next generations.
+Selecting the right methodology depends on factors such as the project’s type, scope, scheduling flexibility, budget, industry, customers, and stakeholders.
+This implies that specific methodologies should be defined for groups running similar projects (Jovanovic and Beric, 2018).
+PRINCE2 (PRojects IN Controlled Environments) and the PMBOK are the most popular methodologies among organizations and companies, and studies have examined them to provide management recommendations for future generations.